WTCN-computational-anatomy-group/mb/README.md

 ```

 ## Example use cases
 This section contains example code demonstrating how the MB toolbox can be used for nonlinear image registration, spatial normalisation, tissue segmentation and bias-field correction. **Example 1** fits the MB model to a population of images.
 Fitting the MB model results in: learned spatial (the template) and intensity priors, and a bunch of segmentations and forward deformations.
 The deformations can be used to warp subject images to template space, or aligning two subjects' images together by composing their deformations.
 These two operations are demonstrated in **Example 2**.
 Finally, **Example 3** fits an already learned MB model to two subject images.
 This is equivalent to registering to a pre-existing template space.
 Warping can then be done as shown in Example 2.
-For a full description of the model settings, see `demo_mb.m`.
+For a full description of the model settings, see `demo_mb.m`. **Example 4** shows how to register and warp the AAL atlas to the space of the MB atlas.

 ### 1. Learning the MB model
 ``` matlab